 The County allows manufactured and factory-built housing consistent with State law, and conditionally permits mobile home parks in the R-L and R-M zoning districts.
-The County has included Program 2-2 to amend the Development Title and Mountain House Specific Plan-to ensure compliance with Government Code Section 65852.7, which requires cities and counties to allow mobile home parks in all residential zoning districts, and will clarify that manufactured and mobile homes on a permanent foundation are treated no differently than a single-family unit and are allowed in all zones where single-family residential uses are permitted.2
+The County has included Program 2-2 to amend the Development Title and Mountain House Specific Plan to ensure compliance with Government Code Section 65852.7, which requires cities and counties to allow mobile home parks in all residential zoning districts.